Thalivar/SwordSong/README.md

     JSON-based game data

-    Custom Database module (assumed to handle player storage)
+    Custom Database module (To handle all the character data)

-🧙 Lore Hint

-    "In the fallen lands of Azefarnia, only those bound by Sword and Song can reclaim the light from the dark."